Back to top

 Chanukah Train

-Share in Chanukah traditions and ride the train through the streets of Santa Cruz listening to Chanukah stories, playing dreidel, and enjoying kosher refreshments provided by Chabad by the Sea.
-December 26 at 5:15 and 6:45 pm.
+Share in Chanukah traditions and ride the train through the streets of Santa Cruz listening to Chanukah stories, playing dreidel, and enjoying warm latkes and hot apple cider provided by Chabad by the Sea.
+January 2 at 5 and 6:30 pm.

 River Fox Magical Christmas Train, West Sacramento